 When reviewing these features, we are also considering businesses’ future needs.
 No one would want to settle with a simple form designer that won’t be able to keep up with new or more complex processes as the business grows.

 So, when choosing which software to rank, we make sure it supports all the form builder fields a business might need, i.e., text fields, checklists, dropdown menus, attachment, etc.

 In each BPM software review, we highlight collaboration as one of the must-have features of this kind of software.
 Collaboration features allow for effective communication between task performers.
 Relying on tools such as discussion threads, task performers can exchange ideas with their colleagues and increase the efficiency of business processes overall.

-Project management integration options are yet another feature we look for when ranking the best software solutions for BPM.
+Integration options with the top-ranked project management software are yet another feature we look for when ranking the best software solutions for BPM.
 The ability to manage projects within the system - with built-in features or via integration with third-party tools - will ensure processes are run efficiently and executed on time.

 Before we start evaluating software based on its pricing features, the first thing we do is check the type of pricing policies BPM software vendors offer, the most common of which are subscription-based plans and one-time fees.

 When it comes to subscription-based pricing, users are charged a predetermined price for using their software, typically on a monthly or yearly basis.
 In contrast, a one-time fee or the option of purchasing a single license for using a business process management platform is a costly option that requires a significant upfront investment.